MitchDarrow/HHC_2025/act3_hack-a-gnome_mjd.md

 <br>
 </p>
 <p>
-Using crackstation.net, it is possible to crack both hashes.
+Using crackstation.net, it is possible to crack both hashes and retrieve the passwords.
 <br>
 </p>
 <p>